matn7/CS-Notes/src/main/java/basic_java/RED_NOTEBOOK.md

     Node<Integer> rightCA = leastCommonAncestor(root.getRightChild(), a, b); // 6

     if (leftCA != null && rightCA != null) {
-        return root;    // If both exists it means either the node or it's ancestor exists in the left and right subtree so the current node is LCA
+        // If both exists it means either the node or it's ancestor exists in the left and right subtree so the current
+        // node is LCA
+        return root;
     }

     if (leftCA != null)  {
-        return leftCA;  // If only of the common ancestor is non null return that }
+        // If only of the common ancestor is non null return that return leftCA;
+    }

     // 6 ??